 9. Anticipated Problems

 Your contractor may have prior bad experiences.
 This often leads to adding particular methods of resolution to the contract.

 Those ideas may be perfectly agreeable, but they could also be unfairly beneficial to the other party.
 Analyze whether these terms will benefit you.

 10. Attorney's Fees

-Determine whether you will be charged for the other party's attorney's fees if you breach the contract and lose the case that will probably arise to enforce it.
+Determine whether you will be charged for the other party's attorney's fees if you breach the contract.
+Most conflicts need court cases to enforce agreements, which can get spendy.
 If you are prone to breaching contracts, this is the kind of clause you should avoid.